Vipiao/physics_tool/README.md

 **Live demo: [fjellheim.org/markus/game/fysim](https://fjellheim.org/markus/game/fysim/)**

+A physics simulation tool.
+2D rigid bodies, polygons (concave/convex/holes), pulleys, hinges, gears, ropes.
+Force visualizations showing normal forces and friction forces.
+Resting force stabilization allowing stacks of objects.

-A 2D rigid-body physics engine and simulation tool, written from scratch in JavaScript and WebGL.
+Written from scratch in JavaScript and WebGL.
 Built January-May 2018 as a bachelor thesis at the University of Stavanger: *Simulating Classical Mechanics on a Web Platform* (`docs/`).

 The thesis was done with a classmate: they built the web platform, I built the physics simulator.
 Their front-end is still here, because the tool runs inside